LmCastelli/CargoLayout/README.md

 ### Future additions

 Eventually I'd love to make this take multiple cargo sizes at once, as well as handling weight distrubution.

+Mobile viewing would also be nice, as of now it gets smooshed pretty good on mobile.